Keyfactor/azurekeyvault-orchestrator/rbac.md

 ```
 </details>

-> :warning: You still may decide to split the capabilities into seperate roles in order to apply each of them to the
+> :warning: You still may decide to split the capabilities into separate roles in order to apply each of them to the
 > lowest level scope
 > required.
 We have tried to provide you with an absolute minimum set of required permissions necessary to perform each
 > operation.
 Refer to